Menu

 The Innovation

-By introducing a market linkage innovation in Africa for water utilities, technology providers, and regulators to convene, Isle Utilities hopes to introduce transformative water technologies to the provision of water utilities.
-In the medium term, the goal is for water utilities to adopt some of these technologies, and use them to deliver wide-scale impact to beneficiaries in Africa, many of whom live on less than PPP$5/day.
-In the longer term, the technology innovation platform model will aim to drive lasting impact to millions.
-While this unique, sector-specific market linkage innovation has largely been tested in the developed world (besides a pilot in Brazil a few years ago), Isle Utilities now seeks to pilot the TAG model in Africa.
+Isle Utilities aim was to introduce transformative water technologies to the provision of water utilities by introducing a market linkage innovation, called Technology Approval Group (TAG), in Africa for water utilities, technology providers, and regulators to convene.
+In the medium term, the goal was for water utilities to adopt some of these technologies, and use them to deliver wide scale impact to beneficiaries in Africa, many of whom live on less than PPP$5/day.
+In the longer term, the technology innovation platform model aimed to drive lasting impact to millions.
+While this unique, sector specific market linkage innovation had largely been tested in the developed world (besides a pilot in Brazil a few years ago), Isle Utilities sought to pilot the TAG model in Africa.

 currency_exchange